John Waite

-John Charles Waite (born 4 July 1952) is an English rock singer and musician.
+John Charles Waite (born 4 July 1952) is an English rock musician.
 As a solo artist, he has released ten studio albums and is best known for the 1984 hit single "Missing You", which reached No. 1 on the US Billboard Hot 100 and the top ten on the UK singles chart.
 He was also the lead vocalist for the rock bands the Babys and Bad English.

 Early life and education

 Waite was born and raised in Lancaster, Lancashire, and was educated at Greaves Secondary Modern and Lancaster Art College (The Storey Institute).